 -Blessing and to pay your respects at the shrine 500 yen.

 Meander the Mysterious Mt.
 Yudono

 Due to its sacredness it is forbidden to talk about what Mt.
 Yudono entails, and in addition no photos or videos are allowed at the shrine.
-This makes the job of convincing you to visit quite a bit harder, but trust me when we say you will not regret it!
+This greatly limits the content of what we can share, but visitors can agree that the sights of Mt.
+Yudono are best experienced in person.